Harmony of our lives

 visible to certain mystics when there are no light vibrations

 So what is the use of this?

-Before dealing with the subject of how to apply this knowledge it
+Before dealing with the subject of how to apply this knowledge, it is

 system rather than a chaos, 2) the significance of celestial influence